sadhana2807/BLENDED_LEARNING-Implementation-of-Customer-Segmentation-Using-K-Means-Clustering/README.md

 ```
 /*
 Program to implement customer segmentation using K-Means clustering on the Mall Customers dataset.
-Developed by: Lenasri R
+Developed by: Sadhana K
-RegisterNumber: 212225040199
+RegisterNumber: 212225240128
 */
 import pandas as pd
 import matplotlib.pyplot as plt